 - ensuring the health and safety of employees and others, within their level of authority and area of operational responsibility;

 - ensuring employees within their level of authority receive training on this policy and that they have read, understand and comply with policy; and

 - reporting incidents, initiating incident investigations and completing corrective actions.

 Employees are responsible for:

-- Participating in training and adhering to this policy;
+- participating in training and complying with this policy; and

 Incident Investigation Teams are responsible for: